ccullip/Development-Journal-for-1001-Dots/Community Partner Meeting 1.md

 * Should we use Recast or Esprima/Escodegen?
 (Escodegen seems to only allow reformatting?
 Ruins comments and whitespace)
 * Does Josh agree with the top priorities for read-only?
 * Most important part to focus on right now is to figure out the parser?
+* "Clean up code" button that uses esprima/escodegen or recast?

 ## Notes from Josh